Nootguin/spaceflight.github.io/README.md

 # spaceflight.github.io
-A website where you can book flights to fictional planets throughout the univserse.
+A website where you can book flights to fictional planets throughout the universe.